Artemis Program

 Lunar Descent

-2 astronauts transfer to Starship and descend to the surface at the South Pole.
+2 astronauts transfer from Gateway to Starship HLS and descend to the surface at the South Pole.

 Day 7-13